SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Method

 Building upon this foundation, the parallel form is deduced as:

-where \( \Theta \) denotes its own complex conjugate, \( D \in \mathbb{R}^{|x|\times|x|} \) represents causal masking and exponential decay, indicating relative distances within a one-dimensional sequence.
-The outstanding performance, training parallelism, low-cost deployment, and efficient inference demonstrated by RetNet enable it to effectively address the issue of excessively high complexity in Transformers.
+where \( \bar{\Theta} \) is the complex conjugate of \( \Theta \), $\odot$ denotes the Hadamard product, \( D \in \mathbb{R}^{|x|\times|x|} \) represents causal masking and exponential decay, indicating relative distances within a one-dimensional sequence.
+RetNet's exceptional performance, training parallelism, cost-effective deployment, and efficient inference collectively enable it to successfully mitigate the challenge of excessive computational complexity associated with Transformer.